Three recent studies have highlighted safety limitations of LLMs in direct patient interactions.

 How can we make this situation safer for patients?

 We need new regulatory frameworks that govern LLM-patient interaction.
-Advanced medical question benchmarks are irrelevant.

-Previous work showing that LLMs can pass the USMLE/medical boards has sometimes been used to claim “LLMs can be doctors.”
-This conclusion is wrong.
-As we discuss more in our paper, answering advanced medical questions and answering patient-posed medical questions are different tasks.
+Previous work showed that LLMs can pass the USMLE/medical boards.
+However, as we discuss more in our paper, answering advanced medical boards questions and answering patient-posed medical questions are different tasks.

 Advanced medical questions are lengthy, phrased with advanced terminology, and strategically designed to include all necessary information and have only one right answer.
 This is an easier task for LLMs because LLMs produce better outputs when given a lot of information that is precisely framed.